UMFcourses/UMFcourses.github.io/_pages/Arctic_course.md

 ## Terms and conditions
 Advanced courses at Umeå Marine Sciences Centre are governed by the terms and conditions of Umeå University courses: [UMF rule for tuitions fees](https://www.umu.se/globalassets/fristaende-webbar/regelverk/engelska/first--and-second-cycle-education/fs-1.1-495-25-rules-for-tuition-fees.pdf)

-**Note:** We follow the Umeå University cancellation policy; for this course, if the minimum participation level of 5 students has not been reached by the standard application deadline then the course will be cancelled.
+**Note:** We follow the Umeå University cancellation policy.
+For this course, if the minimum participation level of 5 students has not been reached by the standard application deadline then the course will be cancelled.

 ## Course contact
 The contact for this course is Prof. Nick Kamenos.

 Nicks contact details are here: [Nick's page](https://www.umu.se/en/staff/nick-kamenos/)

 ## Application deadline
-The deadline for applying for this advanced course is 17:00 on the **15th September 2025**.
+The deadline for applying for this advanced course is 17:00 on the **15 September 2025**.

 <br>

 # How to apply
 Please send the following documents as a **single PDF** with the title format: “surname_forename_A2026”:
-1. A **CV** (up to 2 pages).
+1. A **CV** (up to 2 pages)
 2. A one-page **personal statement** including: 1) why you want to attend the course, 2) how the course will contribute to your professional development and 3) why you think an in-person over an online course is more suited to your needs.
-Please indicate if you would like to be considered for a course bursary.
+Please indicate if you would like to be considered for a course bursary
 3. Proof of English proficiency (see details above)
-4. Proof of a biology, ecology or biogeochemistry (or equivalent) undergraduate degree (see details above).
+4. Proof of a biology, ecology or biogeochemistry (or equivalent) undergraduate degree (see details above)
 5. Bachelors, Masters and PhD certificates and transcripts, as completed

 **Sent the single PDF document to:** umf@umu.se